Addiction and PTSD Treatment for

 In order to provide the best treatment possible, we only accept those who suffer from addiction by itself or in conjunction with psychological disorders such as PTSD.

-Why are EMTs/Paramedics at risk of PTSD and Substance Abuse?
+Why are Paramedics and EMTs at risk of PTSD and Substance Abuse?

-Being an EMT, paramedic, or member of EMS (Emergency Medical Services) is a rewarding experience where you dedicate your life to save the lives of others.
+Being a aramedic, EMT, or member of EMS (Emergency Medical Services) is a rewarding experience where you dedicate your life to save the lives of others.
 However most are exposed to situations which many people would normally be unable to bear.
-In fact, EMTs and other first responders are up to 10 times more likely to be at risk of suicide in comparison to the civilian population.
+In fact, Paramedics, EMTs and other first responders are up to 10 times more likely to be at risk of suicide in comparison to the civilian population.

 Traumatic events like these often results in symptoms related to PTSD such as feelings of loneliness, nightmares, and flashbacks.
 The likelihood of PTSD developing increases as the number of traumatic events increases with each day.
 To some, the only way to cope is by using alcohol and falling prey to substance abuse by turning to cocaine, heroine, and more.